Before you begin

 If the Remote app still won't connect to your iTunes library or Apple TV, or if it's never connected, try the steps below.
 After each step, see if the app can connect.

 On your computer, update to the latest version of iTunes.

 Make sure that you turned on Home Sharing for the device that you want to use with Remote.
 If asked, sign in with the same Apple ID that you use on your iOS device.

 Apple TV (4th generation): Go to Settings > Accounts > Home Sharing.

 Apple TV (2nd or 3rd generation): Go to Settings > Computers.

 Mac or PC: Open iTunes, click File > Home Sharing > Turn on Home Sharing.

 Open iTunes on your computer

+If you need help connecting to iTunes, use this step.
+To connect to your Apple TV, skip to the next step.
 Make sure that your computer is on and awake and that iTunes is open.
 If iTunes is already open, quit and open it again.

 iTunes must be open on your computer for Remote to connect with your iTunes library.